evangoer/sphinx_dev/sffms/docs/index.rst

 * with Sphinx 1.0.5
 * using an old TeTeX distribution with the sffms LaTeX class manually installed

-This package should work with a wider variety of environments -- in theory.
+This package *should* work with a wider variety of environments -- in theory.
-If you have sffms installed and working with some other combination of software, please `let the author know <http://www.goer.org/About/#contact>`_.
+If you have sffms installed and working with some other combination of software, please `let me know <http://www.goer.org/About/#contact>`_.

 Table of Contents
 =================